 5th Layer –

 The RED flags-are for RV parks that have been recommended by other truck campers with the cost per night NOT taken into consideration.
-As April 1st, truck camper and RV parks that charge over $50 per night will no longer be flagging.
+As April 1st, truck camper and RV parks that charge over $50 per night may not be flagging.
+As of today, this layer totals over 398 locations.

 Also, GREEN flags -are for Harvest Host locations recommended by other truck campers.
 This list is currently also “a work in progress”.